pastellcloudyy/pastellcloudyy/README.md

 - ragebait (7 days, no expire if they offend me or my friends)
 - simply not my vibe or genuinly weird (7 days or no expire)
 - zoophiles, pedophiles, stuff like that (no expire)
-- copying my cosplays / ocs compleatly
+- copying my cosplays / OCs compleatly

 I fw people even if we may not be friends (for example crackpawt in the cookie run area)